1/2 hr, 45 min, 1 hr Lessons

 Schedule a Half-priced Trial Lesson

-Piano lessons at our studio or in your home will serve a multitude of students, from beginner to advanced.
+Piano lessons at our studio or in your home will serve a multitude of students, from beginners to advanced.
 Our teachers are diversely trained and experienced with all ages and skill levels.
 Depending on needs, instructors will guide beginner students as they navigate the basics of piano.
 We can also help advancing pianists improve composition skills and learn to improvise.
 Our piano teachers will help to sharpen technique, find discipline and practice, and gain the skills to work with more advanced pieces.

 Advanced students have opportunities for critique and are given direction that will broaden and improve their technical training.
 Which piano teacher is best for a student depends on goals.
 We take into consideration the skill level and interests of each student before pairing them with a teacher.
 We offer a trial lesson so you can see whether or not a teacher is a good fit!
 Our trial piano lessons are half the price.
 View our teachers and their bios below to see what we offer.
 We teach ages 4 and up.